gregs1104/peg/README.rst

 Installation
 ============

-peg is so far a single script that doesn't rely on anything else.
+peg is so far a single script; its only dependency is Bash.
 You can just copy or link it to any directory that's in your path, such as /usr/local/bin for a system-wide install.
 Here's a sample installation that checks out a working copy and then